BrenPatF/trapit_python_tester/README.md

 In this section we'll start by describing the steps involved in [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) at an overview level.
 This will show how the generic PowerShell and JavaScript utilities fit in alongside the language-specific driver utilities.

-Then we'll show how to use the design pattern in unit testing Python programs by means of two simple examples.
+Then we'll show how to use the design pattern in unit testing Python programs, first in general, and then by means of two simple examples.

 ### General Usage
 [&uarr; Usage](#usage)<br />